najibghadri/redux-dunk/README.md

     ];
     return dunk(state, ...effects);
 };
- - compose effects to describe your flow in a testable way

-you can also chain effects with dot notation api:
-    const effects = [
+    // you can also chain effects with dot notation api: const effects = [
         Effects.setUpZoomSdk
             .then(Effects.authenticate(token))